bruno-bouvet/test_blog/README.md

 blog
 ====

-A Symfony project created on February 9, 2017, 6:17 pm.
+A Symfony 2.8 project created on February 9, 2017, 6:17 pm.

+This is a test project and an empty blog with contact form.

-To install:
+To install it:

 composer install